Los Angeles (magazine)

 Los Angeles, formerly known as Southern California Prompter, is a monthly magazine based in Los Angeles, California.
-It focuses on telling regional news, culture, lifestyle, entertainment, and fashion stories from Los Angeles and the broader Southern California area.
+It focuses on regional news, culture, lifestyle, entertainment, and fashion stories from Los Angeles and the broader Southern California area.

 History

 The magazine was founded in 1960 by graduate student Geoff Miller (1936–2011) and advertising executive David Brown.
 Originally named Southern California Prompter, it was renamed Los Angeles in 1961.

 Geoff Miller was Editor-in-Chief from 1974 to 1990 and later was Publisher until his retirement in 1994.

 The magazine changed ownership several times.
 It was purchased by CHC in 1973, by ABC in 1977, and later by The Walt Disney Company.
 In 2000, Disney sold the magazine to Emmis Communications.
 On February 28, 2017, Hour Media LLC acquired the magazine from Emmis.

 On December 5, 2022, attorneys Mark Geragos and Ben Meiselas acquired the magazine through Engine Vision Media, LLC.
 In April 2023, Chris Gialanella was appointed President and Publisher of Los Angeles, along with other regional publications.
 In November 2024, Andrew Curry became Executive Digital Editor, and Jasmin Rosemberg was named Editor-in-Chief.